kohler/peteramati/jail/HARDENING.md

 cgroup root of processes, enable the controllers in `cgroup.subtree_control`), register a tiny **static** fork-counter as the jail user's shell (`/etc/shells` + `-F /path/to/forksh`), and run with `pids.max=15`: it prints `FORKCAP at 13 children` (15 − supervisor − shell).
-Since pa-jail links `/dev/ptmx` on every run, the manifest needs no `/dev/*` entries for the pty.
+Since pa-jail links a missing `/dev/ptmx` at run time, the manifest needs no `/dev/*` entries for the pty.

 ## 6. `shell_quote`